puavo-org/puavo-os/parts/pkg/packages/README.md

     puavo-pkg install examplepkg.tar.gz

-# Updating the installer bundle
+# Updating the packages

-The puavo-pkg package contains a script to update the ``puavo-pkg-installers-bundle.tar`` at ``images.${topdomain}``.
-It can be run with:

-    puavo-update-remote-pkginstaller-bundle

-It asks the necessary passwords to do this operation.
+To update/remove packages according to specifications in puavo-conf, run:

+    puavo-pkg-update

+It is possible to update/remove only one package by giving the package name as a command argument.

 # Fixing the installers